johnnyduo/AToIoTA/README.md

 ## Team

-AToIoTA was created by for the IOTA Moveathon  2025.
+AToIoTA was created for the IOTA Moveathon 2025.

 ## Moveathon 2025